-This note provides CICERO Shades of Green's (CICERO Green) second opinion of the client's framework dated December 2020.
-This second opinion remains relevant to all green bonds and/or loans issued under this framework for the duration of three years from publication of this second opinion, as long as the framework remains unchanged.
-Any amendments or updates to the framework require a revised second opinion.
+This note provides CICERO Shades of Green's (CICERO Green) second opinion of the client's framework dated December 2020 with a revision in March 2022.
+Continuum's green bond framework has been revised with regards to the identity of the issuer, as well in respect of the timeframe for allocation of proceeds.
+Since this updated second opinion based on the revised framework is not a full revision, the expiry date remains the same as the one dated January 2021.
+Any further amendments or updates to the framework require a revised second opinion.
 CICERO Green encourages the client to make this second opinion publicly available.
 If any part of the second opinion is quoted, the full report must be made available.